mjfrigaard/sharing-your-work/manuscript/chapter1.md

 > "*Your work should speak for itself...*" - author unknown

 The sea of information on the internet means competing voices for your audience's attention.
-All that excellent work you're doing in graduate school needs to be discoverable on the internet by people who can advance (and refine) your ideas.
-For that to happen, you have to create more than just a single thesis, dissertation, or manuscript.
+All that excellent work you're doing needs to be discoverable on the internet by people who can advance (and refine) your ideas.
+For that to happen, you have to create more than just a single thesis, dissertation, or paper.
 If your future collaborators, prospective employers, and fellow graduate students are going to find you, that means keeping an ongoing catalog of what you've done discoverable by searching the internet.
 And unless you're willing to pay for advertisements, that means creating useful content that people read and share.

 ![](images/00-the-internet.png)